armbian/documentation/docs/Hardware_Freescale-imx6.md

 ### Bugs or limitation ###

-- Serial console only - no HDMI video output
 - Gigabit ethernet transfer rate is around 50% of its theoretical max rate (internal chip bus limitation)

 ## Desktop ##